 In structuring executive compensation, the Compensation Committee has offered compensation packages targeted at the median level of total executive compensation offered to similarly-situated executive officers at companies in the Company's peer group.
 In establishing the specific components of executive compensation, the Compensation Committee has based such decisions on the market data and recommendations based on such data provided to it by its independent compensation consultant as well as the strategic planning by the Compensation Committee and the Board of Directors.
-In 2010, since the Compensation Committee did not grant any equity awards to the Company's executive officers and equity incentive compensation is typically a component of compensation granted to the Company's executive officer s, the Company compensated its executive officers below the median level of compensation offered to similarly-situated executives employed by companies in the Company's peer group.

 Base Salary.
 Base salary for our executive officers is determined based on the scope of work, skills, experience, responsibilities, performance and seniority of the executive, peer group salaries for similarly-situated positions and the recommendation of the Chief Executive Officer (except in the case of his own compensation which is determined by the Compensation Committee and the Board of Directors).
 Except where an existing agreement establishes an executive's salary, the Compensation Committee reviews executive officers' salaries annually at the end of the fiscal year and establishes the base salaries for the upcoming fiscal year.
 The Company views base salary as a fixed component of executive compensation that compensates the executive officer for the daily responsibilities assumed in keeping the Company operating throughout the year.
-Due to the Company's performance in 2009, the Compensation Committee decided not to increase base salaries for the Company's executive officers in 2010.
-The following table sets forth the base salaries to be paid to our Named Executive Officers (as hereinafter defined) who will be employed by the Company during 2011:
+The base salaries paid to our Named Executive Officers during 2011 are set forth in the "Salary" column of the Summary Compensation table on pages 34-35 of this Proxy Statement.
+The following table sets forth the base salaries to be paid to our Named Executive Officers during 2012:

-Name 2011 Salary
+Name 2012 Salary

 Mr. Mannelly \$530,000

-Mr. Anderson \$370,000
+Mr. Lombardi \$370,000

-Dr. Boyko \$257,500
+Mr. Connors \$350,000

+Mr. Klee \$250,000

-Mr. Parkinson \$212,700
+Mr. Parkinson \$228,500

 Annual Cash Incentive Plan.
 As part of our executive compensation, we have established an annual cash incentive plan which provides our executive officers with the ability to receive additional cash compensation based on a percentage of base salary and the Company's performance.
 At the start of a fiscal year, management and the Compensation Committee establish performance measures for the annual cash incentive plan.
-Following the close of the fiscal year, management assesses the Company's actual performance against certain pre-determined performance targets for net sales and earnings before interest, income taxes, depreciation and amortization ("EBITDA") on an annual basis and determines the amount, if a ny, of additional cash compensation earned by the executive officers.
+Following the close of the fiscal year, management assesses the Company's actual performance against certain pre-determined performance targets for net sales and EBITDA on an annual basis and determines the amount, if any, of additional cash compensation earned by the executive officers.
 In order to be eligible to receive cash incentive compensation, the executive must be employed with the Company at the end of the Company's fiscal year.